SISO APP Searches in Lattices with Tanner Graphs: Conclusion

 \section{Conclusion}

-A soft-output closest point search in lattices was introduced, via a form of belief propagation on a lattice.
+A soft-output MAP point search in lattices was introduced, via a form of BP on a lattice.
 Due to the coding gain associated with a lattice, structural relations exist between certain lattice points, which can be associated via an equivalence relation for detection purposes.
 This leads to a soft-output detection algorithm, which can generate both total and extrinsic {\em a posteriori} probability at the detector's output.
-The step-back feature of classic sphere decoding is eliminated.
+The new idea is to approach a soft-output search within a finite set of points carved from a lattice as a 3-pronged strategy, as discussed in Sec.\ \ref{sec:adv}.
+The backtrack artifact of classic sphere decoding is absent, and complexity is at most log-linear in the lattice dimensionality.